simonesilvestroni/ssil-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 ### Adding images to a post with Shortcuts

-{: .m2m-bg-alpha .border .p-3 .fs-5 .mb-4 }
+{: .m2m-bg-alpha .border .border-3 .rounded .p-3 .fs-5 .mb-4 }
 🚨 **Opinionated sidenote** — When I used a CMS, I could drag a huge photo to a media library because it would take care of resizing — and maybe optimization through a plug-in or two. *Regardless of how much I could streamline that workflow* on a CMS, it’s not my cup of tea.
 I always think about [sustainability]({{ site.url }}/blog/on-the-concept-of-frugal-computing/); the idea of having a website carrying a redundant amount of images is sub-optimal.

 The process I follow for adding images to a blog post in Jekyll is made of 5 stages:

-{: .list-group .list-group-flush .mt-0 .ps-0 }
+{: .list-unstyled .ps-0 }
-- {: .list-group-item .ps-0 }1️⃣ Resize and compress so it’s web-safe and as light as possible, usually using [GraphicConverter](https://www.lemkesoft.de/en/products/graphicconverter/) and [ImageOptim](https://imageoptim.com/mac) on macOS.
+- 1️⃣ Resize and compress so it’s web-safe and as light as possible, usually using [GraphicConverter](https://www.lemkesoft.de/en/products/graphicconverter/) and [ImageOptim](https://imageoptim.com/mac) on macOS.
-- {: .list-group-item .ps-0 }2️⃣ Rename to a web-friendly format.
+- 2️⃣ Rename to a web-friendly format.
-- {: .list-group-item .ps-0 }3️⃣ Make a `.webp` version.
+- 3️⃣ Make a `.webp` version.
-- {: .list-group-item .ps-0 }4️⃣ Move to the correct folder, in my case `_assets/images`.
+- 4️⃣ Move to the correct folder, in my case `_assets/images`.
-- {: .list-group-item .ps-0 }5️⃣ Add <kbd>width</kbd> and <kbd>height</kbd> to the `figure` tag.
+- 5️⃣ Add <kbd>width</kbd> and <kbd>height</kbd> to the `figure` tag.

 So far, I’ve manually taken care of the first step.
 I have a Shortcuts automation in its infancy which is trying to deal with this.
 If I manage to reach the same level of compression/quality ratio as I do with GraphicConverter, I’ll make the switch.